 - A Simple House of Sts.
 Francis & Alphonsus, Washington, D.C.

 - Search for more opportunites using the Catholic Network Volunteer Services (CNVS) database.

 Reflection by JCU Alum Natalie Saville

 Immokalee, “My Home.”
 I have often flirted with the idea of doing a year of post-grad volunteer service.
 During my junior year, it was brought to my attention that there are summer service programs.
 I looked at this opportunity as a way to get a slight taste of how a year-long commitment to service would realistically fit into my life.
-I decided to apply to the Immokalee summer program.
-Since I had already gone to Immokalee on an Immersion experience, I had a connection to the community and I desired to invest myself more fully in the life of Immokalee.

 The children in Immokalee tugged at my heart strings like no one else I have ever encountered.
 Many of the children’s parents are migrant farmers, which means that their parents are gone all day picking tomatoes and other crops, and they often have to travel around the country to find work when different crops are in season.
 The children grow up with a lot less than many of us have.
 Not only are they monetarily less wealthy, but many of them lack the attention and love that was so essential to our own upbringing.
 Their parents are too busy working to feed and clothe them that they don’t have the time to play with them or even give them as many hugs as children need.
 Needless to say, I spent much of my days hugging and playing games with eager, bright-eyed children.